ThePenguinsGit/ihatemy.live/content/docs/servers/atm9.md

 ::card
 ## Chunkloaders
-You can force load chunks in your base (while any one of your party members is online) by going into the chunk claim menu and holding shift and left click (right click to delete)
+To force-load chunks in your base (while any party member is online), go to the chunk claim menu and shift-left-click (right-click to delete)
 ::
 ::

 ::card
 ## The Farmworld
-Since we don't reset the overworld we have a Farmworld which get's reset (and regenerated when the worldgen of the pack changes)
+Since we don't reset the Overworld we have a Farmworld which gets reset (and regenerated when the worldgen of the pack changes)
 You can access it by running `/warp farmworld`
 ::
 ::row